GoogleChrome/web.dev/src/site/content/en/blog/push-notifications-display-a-notification/index.md

 This is what a notification looks like without the title and options in Chrome on Windows:

-{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/oq8F8nrC9z8aY3CtC8pr.png", alt="Notification without the title and options in Chrome on Windows", width="780", height="312" %}
+{% Img src="image/8WbTDNrhLsU0El80frMBGE4eMCD3/oq8F8nrC9z8aY3CtC8pr.png", alt="Notification without the title and options in Chrome on Windows.", width="780", height="312" %}

 As you can see, the browser name is used as the title and the "New notification" placeholder is used as the notification body.